-Commenting on the new results, Kin Mining Managing Director, Andrew Munckton, said: "These results have provided strong proof-of-concept of an exciting new exploration opportunity based on a high-grade lode style of mineralisation at Cardinia, located below and adjacent to some of our biggest existing shallow deposits.
+Commenting on the latest results, Kin Mining Managing Director, Andrew Munckton, said: "Our exploration strategy targeting the emerging high-grade potential along the Eastern Corridor is rapidly gaining momentum.
+These latest assays build on the strong results reported earlier this year and show that there is an exciting new exploration opportunity based on a high-grade lode style of mineralisation at Cardinia, located below and along strike to some of our existing shallow deposits.

-"These results have shown, firstly, that the Helens East Fault is a significant structure, hosting high-grade gold mineralisation over a strike length of approximately 1km and to at least 200m below surface which runs parallel to the Helens-Rangoon Fault.
-Secondly, the drilling has shown us that the Helens-Rangoon Fault, which hosts the majority of the +5g/t Au intersections in the Eastern Corridor, appears to be a zone of continuous mineralisation over its 3km strike length and remains open along strike.
+"These results show that the Helens East Fault is a significant structure, hosting high-grade gold mineralisation over a strike length of approximately 1km and extending to at least 200m below surface, which runs parallel to the Helens-Rangoon Fault.

-"Thirdly, we now know that the Eastern Corridor hosts a number of significant structures including the Helens-Rangoon Fault, Helens East Fault and the Cardinia Hill Fault containing several yet-to-be drilled targets where narrow, high-grade quartz-sulphide lodes may persist to significant depths as part of a large mineralised system.
-Confirming the presence and continuity of high-grade mineralised zones opens up an important new avenue for our exploration team to target new, high-grade discoveries within the Eastern Corridor, complementing the shallower, bulk style resources which we have already defined.
+"We now know that the Eastern Corridor hosts a number of significant structures including the Helens-Rangoon Fault, the Helens East Fault and the Cardinia Hill Fault containing several yet-to-be drilled targets where narrow, high-grade quartz-sulphide lodes persist to significant depths as part of a large mineralised system.

+"Confirming the presence and continuity of high-grade mineralised zones opens up an important new avenue for our exploration team to target new, high-grade discoveries within the Eastern Corridor, complementing the shallower, bulk style resources which we have already defined.

-"The 17 RC holes in the program were collared to test the interpreted position of the Helens East Fault at up to 200m below surface between the Fiona deposit and isolated high-grade RC drilling results received in late 2021 and early 2022.
-Assay results to date have confirmed strong gold mineralisation corresponding to sulphide mineralisation observed in drillholes.
+"The 31 RC holes in the recent program were collared to test the interpreted position of the Helens East Fault at up to 200m below surface between the Fiona deposit and around isolated high-grade RC drilling results received in late 2022 and early 2023.
+Assay results have confirmed the presence of strong gold mineralisation, corresponding to sulphide mineralisation observed in a number of drill-holes.